Welcome to today's edition of the Rush 24-7 podcast.

 The fact of the matter is that the extreme fanatical statements made by people on the left don't get any attention, as we have chronicled over and over and over again.

-Lewis Farrakhan uh uh is is far more off the wall and out of uh out of the realm of of sanity than Pat Roberts can ever hope to be.
+Louis Farrakhan is far more off the wall and out of the realm of sanity than Pat Roberts could ever hope to be.

-Uh they they are they're we are told we need to take time to analyze the rage and uh and to understand.
+We were told we need to take time to analyze the rage and understand.

 And then Meredith Vieira was the last voice you heard saying that Pat Robertson statements are the things that cause terrorism.